0n0w1c/IR3_Assets_some_assembly_required/readme.md

 You have two options:

 #### Option A: Edit manually
-Open each `info.json` inside the asset folders and:
+Open each `info.json` inside the assets folders and:
 1. Replace the `dependencies:` section with an empty array:
    `"dependencies": []`
 2. Change the Factorio version: